Cort G290 FAT II Review & Prices

 Cort G290 FAT II Nut Width

 The Cort G290 FAT II has a nut width of 42.1mm (1.656'').
-This is narrower than the typical 43mm (1 11/16") width.
+This is considered a narrow width for a 6-string guitar.
 This means that this guitar will have a narrower string separation at the nut, which will affect your fretting hand.

 Frets